-EFFPA members consider feed safety the top priority when it comes to the processing former foodstuffs.
-Upstream food chain partners and downstream feed chain partners need to be able to have confidence in the former foodstuff processing sector as a sector that will guarantee safety and traceability of its products.
-As former foodstuff processors produce a feed ingredient, they are legally considered feed business operators under EU law and therefore have to comply with several essential EU Regulations and Directives;
+Feed safety is the top priority for EFFPA members.
+Suppliers and customers of former foodstuff processors need to be able to have confidence in the sector to act responsibly and ensure safety and traceability of all products.
+Former foodstuff processors produce a feed ingredient that is commonly incorporated by compound feed manufacturers in the total feed mix.
+Former foodstuffs therefore are “feed business operators” under EU law and have to comply with several essential EU Regulations and Directives;

 - Regulation (EC) No 183/2005 laying down Requirements for Feed Hygiene